TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/54 - 1 Timothy/1 Timothy 4/1 Timothy 4.13.md

 ---

-Till I come, give heed to reading, to exhortation, to teaching.
+Until I come, pay attention to reading, to exhortation, and to teaching.